After Falwell's Departure, Liberty Students Worry About Their School And Their Faith

 There is some change within evangelicalism, said Michele Margolis, a political scientist at the University of Pennsylvania.

-Young white evangelicals are more progressive on issues like immigration and LGBTQ rights, for example.
+Young white evangelicals are more progressive on issues such as immigration and LGBTQ rights, for example.

 Margolis said there's evidence that young evangelicals with more progressive beliefs may be leaving their faith, but those who stay aren't dramatically changing their politics.